Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * Note that she's listed as scheduled for the Gibraltar-U.K. Convoy HG 35, which left on June 21-1940, but is crossed out on the form (her destination is given as Milford Haven, cargo of grain).
 According to the archive document, she did sail from Gibraltar that day, but not to the U.K. - she arrived Oran June 22.

-Under D/S Favør there's a reference to some men escaping in a lifeboat from Patria, I'm not sure whether anyone from Patria also came along at that time, or whether they just used her lifeboat.
+My page about D/S Favør has a reference to some men escaping in a lifeboat from Patria, I'm not sure whether anyone from Patria also came along at that time, or whether they just used her lifeboat.

 Partial Crew List: